nesterovsky-bros/thoughts/microservices.md

 ## On the nature of our projects

-We help with migration of big projects, usually from Mainframes, to today's technologies that usually involve java or C# on backend and, if relevant, angular or react on frontend.
+We help with migration of big projects, usually from Mainframes, to today's technologies that often assume cloud, involve java or C# on backend, and, if relevant, angular or react on frontend.

 The projects we are dealing with are usually are essential to a client's business, so they cannot be decommissioned or easily rewritten.
 That is where we come with automatic and verifiable approaches.